Bob Kelly (wrestler): Early life

-Robert Kelley was born on a farm in rural Kentucky on June 28, 1936.
+Kelley was born on a farm in rural Kentucky on June 28, 1936.
 Prior to entering the world of professional wrestling, he was an avid rodeo fan and competitive bronco rider.
-It was from here that the nickname “cowboy” originated.
+It was from here that the nickname "cowboy" originated.
 He served a stint in the U.S. Marine Corps in the early 1950s, where he first got a taste for grappling as part of the wrestling team.